Kemp's ridley sea turtle

-Kemp's ridley sea turtle (Lepidochelys kempii), also called commonly the Atlantic ridley sea turtle, Kemp's ridley turtle, and Kemp's ridley, is a species of turtle in the family Cheloniidae.
-L. kempii is the rarest species of sea turtle and is the world's most endangered species of sea turtle as well as the smallest.
-It is one of two living species in the genus Lepidochelys (the other one being L. olivacea, the olive ridley sea turtle).
-The species L. kempii primarily occupies habitat around the Gulf of Mexico, though its migrations into the Atlantic Ocean are being affected by rising temperatures.
-Rising sea temperatures expand this species range, leaving them vulnerable to cold-shocking events when weather changes.
-Kemp's ridley sea turtle is listed as endangered under the Endangered Species Act (ESA), and conservation efforts are attempting to rebuild population numbers.
-Human activity, including habitat destruction, climate change, and oil spills, threaten populations.
+Kemp's ridley sea turtle (Lepidochelys kempii) is the rarest, smallest, and most endangered species of sea turtle.
+This species is also commonly known as the Atlantic ridley sea turtle, Kemp's ridley turtle, and Kemp's ridley and is a species of turtle in the family Cheloniidae.
+L. kempii It is one of two living species in the genus Lepidochelys (the other one being L. olivacea, the olive ridley sea turtle).
+L. kempii primarily occupies habitats around the Gulf of Mexico, though its migrations into the Atlantic Ocean are being affected by rising ocean temperatures.
+Rising sea temperatures expand this species' range, leaving them vulnerable to cold-stunning.
+Kemp's ridley sea turtle is listed as endangered under the Endangered Species Act (ESA), and conservation efforts are attempting to rebuild population numbers from threats such as habitat destruction, climate change, and oil spills.

 Taxonomy

-This species of turtle is called Kemp's ridley because Richard Moore Kemp (1825–1908) of Key West was the first to send a specimen to Samuel Garman at Harvard, but the origin of the name "ridley" itself is unknown.
-Prior to the term being popularly used (for both species in the genus), L. kempii at least was known as the "bastard turtle".
+The species Kemp's ridley obtained its name from Richard Moore Kemp (1825–1908) of Key West as he was the first to send a specimen to Samuel Garman at Harvard, however the origin of the name "ridley" is unknown.
+Prior to the term being popularly used (for both species in the genus), L. kempii was known as the "bastard turtle".

-At least one source also refers to Kemp's ridley as a "heartbreak turtle".
+Multiple sources also refers to Kemp's ridley as a "heartbreak turtle".
 In her book The Great Ridley Rescue, Pamela Philips claimed the name was coined by fishermen who witnessed the turtles dying after being "turned turtle" (on their backs).
 The fishermen said the turtles "died of a broken heart".

 Description

-Kemp's ridley is the smallest of all sea turtle species, reaching maturity at 58–70 cm carapace length and weighing only 36–45 kg.
+Kemp's ridley is the smallest sea turtle species, with a carapace length of 58–70 cm and weight of only 36–45 kg at maturity.
 Typical of sea turtles, it has a dorsoventrally depressed body with specially adapted flipper-like front limbs and a beak.
-Kemp's ridley turtle adults reach a maximum of 75 cm in carapace length and weighing a maximum of 50 kg.
+Kemp's ridley turtle adults reach a maximum of 75 cm in carapace length and weigh a maximum of 50 kg.
 The adult's oval carapace is almost as wide as it is long and is usually olive-gray in color.
 The carapace has five pairs of costal scutes.
 In each bridge adjoining the plastron to the carapace are four inframarginal scutes, each of which is perforated by a pore.
 The head has two pairs of prefrontal scales.

-These turtles change color as they mature.
+Kemp's ridley sea turtles change color as they mature.
 As hatchlings, they are almost entirely a dark purple on both sides, but mature adults have a yellow-green or white plastron and a grey-green carapace.

 Kemp's ridley has a triangular-shaped head with a somewhat hooked beak with large crushing surfaces.
 The skull is similar to that of the olive ridley.
 Unlike other sea turtles, the surface on the squamosal bone where the jaw opening muscles originate faces to the side rather than to the back.

 They are the only sea turtles that nest during the day.